 Héctor has spent his career building developer tools that change how entire ecosystems ship software.
 A computer engineer with 20 years of experience across infrastructure, mobile, and AI, he spent a decade at Meta working on open source development for React Native.
 Before that, he was one of the earliest team members at Parse (acquired by Meta/Facebook), where he shaped developer advocacy and built brand awareness for one of the fastest-growing developer tools of all time.

-Before Wallfacer, Héctor was a founding engineer at Groupthink, building real-time AI collaboration tools in React and React Native.
+Before Wallfacer, Héctor was a Senior Software Engineer at Meta, where he spent a decade building developer tools and cross-platform frameworks like React Native and Parse.
 Originally from Puerto Rico, he’s now based in Scottsdale, where he still tinkers with systems for fun — from a backyard observatory for deep-sky astrophotography to a rooftop plane tracker.